Knowledge, Justification, and Adequate Reasons: Justified True Belief and Knowledge

 \section{Justified True Belief and Knowledge}

 We use our logical framework to tease apart two notions of justified true belief (henceforth ``JTB'').
-The first is an internalist notion, which Gettier showed was insufficient for knowledge.
+The first is an internalist notion, which Gettier showed was insufficient for knowledge \cite{Get63:A}.
 The second is an externalist notion that we argue is immune to Gettier scenarios.
-After defining these two notions of JTB, we indicate their relationship and discuss whether external JTB might be a viable candidate for knowledge.
+More generally, we show that our framework can distinguish three ``types'' of reasons: those that are non-veridical (and hence inadequate), those that are veridical for the proposition they support, but inadequate, and those that are adequate (and hence veridical).
+Gettier's second case has reasons of the first type: non-veridical.
+The ``fake barn county'' case has reasons of the second type: veridical for the proposition they support, but inadequate.
+Other cases (such as ``normal barn county'', or ``good cases'' more broadly, see \cite{Wil00:Book}) have reasons of the third type: adequate.